What the tool actually does

 Realistic ways to use it

-- Family holiday: Share the link with a partner so you both see "two paydays left" and budget accordingly.
+- Family holiday: Share the link so both adults see “two paydays left” and stop playing budgeting telephone.

-- City break sprint: Toggle to a four-day working pattern if you're already on half-days the week before travel.
+- City break sprint: Switch to a four-day working pattern if you always take half-days the week before travel.

-- Business trip: Count remaining Mondays to time internal sign-offs, then watch the milestone list for visa paperwork.
+- Business trip: Count remaining Mondays to time internal sign-offs, then watch milestones for visa or expense paperwork.

-- School holiday travel: Use the weekday selector to count remaining Fridays so kids know how many uniforms they still need.
+- School holiday travel: Track remaining Fridays so kids know how many uniforms or activities still need packing.

 Need deeper scenario walk-throughs?
 Read the Holiday Countdown Planner use cases for concrete playbooks.